sukieoduwole/my_DevOps_projects/microservices_architecture_Kubernetes_AWS/Readme.md

 # Microservices Architecture with Kubernetes on AWS

-This project demonstrates deploying a microservices-based architecture on AWS using Kubernetes (EKS), Terraform, Auto Scaling, and IAM.
+In this project, I was able to demonstrate deploying a microservices-based architecture on AWS using Kubernetes (EKS), Terraform, Auto Scaling, and IAM.
 This guide includes a complete setup, from configuring AWS infrastructure to provisioning a Kubernetes cluster, setting up worker nodes, and enabling scaling and monitoring.

 ### Project Overview